EricBatlle/UINavigationSystem/README.md

 }
 ```
 ## 🧬 Everything at once
-Since [those behaviours](#-passing-data-to-views) are added through composition, not inheritance, you can combine them, and for example create a view that accepts a [dynamic data](#-passing-data-to-views), and also [returns a value](#-getting-results-from-views).
+Since [those behaviours](#-passing-data-to-views) are added through composition, not inheritance, you can combine them, and for example create a view that accepts both, [dynamic data](#-passing-data-to-views), and also [returns a value](#-getting-results-from-views).
 ```csharp
 public class LoseView : BaseView, IViewWithData<float>, IViewWithResult<bool>
 {